SwimmingHoles.info logo

 DIRECTIONS From Fort Smith, go east on I-40 about 30 miles to the town of Ozark.
 From Ozark, go north on RT 23 into the Ozark N.F. and to the area of the Mulberry River.
 Turn east (right) from RT 23 onto RT 215, drive along the Mulberry River, then:

 REDDING [REDD]: A National Forest campground that is also a popular access point for Mulberry River canoe trips.
 Nice river access point with tables and toilets but very busy on summer weekends (Wolf Pen, below, is quieter).
 PHOTO , PHOTO .
 SNAKE ALERT AREA.
-LAT, LON : lat=35.68194, lon=-93.78694(source: Measured) (accuracy:exact) LINK TO GOOGLE MAP MAP.
+LAT, LON : lat=35.68194, lon=-93.78694(source: Measured) (accuracy:exact) LINK TO GOOGLE MAP.
 To get here, continue east on RT 215 to the signs for Redding Rec Area.
 Very confident.
 Verified 5/09.
 Updated 6/09.

 WOLF PEN [WOLF]: A National Forest campground that also has a swimming hole (and small canoe launch) on the Mulberry River.
 PHOTO , PHOTO .
 SNAKE ALERT AREA.
-LAT, LON : lat=35.67556, lon=-93.63027(source: Measured) (accuracy:exact) LINK TO GOOGLE MAP MAP.
+LAT, LON : lat=35.67556, lon=-93.63027(source: Measured) (accuracy:exact) LINK TO GOOGLE MAP.
 To get here, continue east on RT 215 to the signs for Wolf Pen Rec Area.
 Very confident.
 Verified 5/09.
 Updated 6/09.

 CONFIDENCE Very confident